Condom: Causes of failure

 Condoms may slip off the penis after ejaculation, break due to improper application or physical damage (such as tears caused when opening the package), or break or slip due to latex degradation (typically from usage past the expiration date, improper storage, or exposure to oils).
 The rate of breakage is between 0.4% and 2.3%, while the rate of slippage is between 0.6% and 1.3%.
 Even if no breakage or slippage is observed, 1–3% of women will test positive for semen residue after intercourse with a condom.
 Failure rates are higher for anal sex, and until 2022, condoms were only approved by the FDA for vaginal sex.
-The One Male Condom received FDA approval for anal sex on February 23, 2022.
+The One Male Condom received FDA approval for anal sex on 23 February 2022.

-"Double bagging", using two condoms at once, is often believed to cause a higher rate of failure due to the friction of rubber on rubber.
-This claim is not supported by research.
-The limited studies that have been done found that the simultaneous use of multiple condoms decreases the risk of condom breakage.

 Different modes of condom failure result in different levels of semen exposure.
 If a failure occurs during application, the damaged condom may be disposed of and a new condom applied before intercourse begins – such failures generally pose no risk to the user.
 One study found that semen exposure from a broken condom was about half that of unprotected intercourse; semen exposure from a slipped condom was about one-fifth that of unprotected intercourse.

 Standard condoms will fit almost any penis, with varying degrees of comfort or risk of slippage.
 Many condom manufacturers offer "snug" or "magnum" sizes.
 Some manufacturers also offer custom sized-to-fit condoms, with claims that they are more reliable and offer improved sensation/comfort.
 Some studies have associated larger penises and smaller condoms with increased breakage and decreased slippage rates (and vice versa), but other studies have been inconclusive.